confluentinc/examples/cloud-etl/docs/index.rst

    .. figure:: images/flow.png
       :alt: image

 #.
-Using the `Confluent Cloud CLI`, list all the fully-managed connectors created in this cluster.
+Using the `Confluent Cloud CLI <https://docs.confluent.io/current/quickstart/cloud-quickstart/index.html#step-2-install-the-ccloud-cli>`__, list all the fully-managed connectors created in this cluster.
 These connectors were created automatically by the demo using the CLI command ``ccloud connector create``.
 Then describe one of them in more detail (sample output shown below).

    .. code:: bash